FelipeFariasAlfaro/Judo-Framework/README.md

 Judo Framework brings the simplicity and elegance of Karate Framework to the Python ecosystem.
 Write API tests in plain English (or Spanish!), get beautiful HTML reports automatically, and enjoy the power of Python's ecosystem.

-## 🎉 What's New in v1.2.11
+## 🎉 What's New in v1.3.18

-- 🐛 **Fixed duplicate report generation** - Reports now generate only in the configured `output_dir`
-- 🎨 **Cleaner console output** - New `console_format` parameter with minimalista `progress` format by default
-- 🥒 **Cucumber JSON export** - Automatic generation for Xray/Allure integration
-- 🔍 **Nested array search** - New step to search items in nested arrays with dot notation
-- 🔧 **Variable interpolation fixes** - Proper variable replacement in JSON bodies, headers, and endpoints
+- 📊 **Enhanced HTML Reports** - Professional reports with official CENTYC and Judo Framework logos
+- 🎨 **Modern Report Design** - Beautiful gradient headers, responsive layout, and professional footer
+- 💾 **Request/Response Logging** - Automatic saving of HTTP interactions to JSON files with complete headers
+- 📁 **Organized by Scenario** - Each scenario gets its own directory with numbered files
+- 🔧 **Flexible Configuration** - Enable/disable via environment variables, runner, or feature files
+- 🌐 **Bilingual Support** - English and Spanish steps for logging configuration
+- 🏷️ **Tag Support with Hyphens** - Full support for Jira-style tags like `@PROJ-123`, `@API-456`
+- 📖 **Official Documentation** - Complete docs now available at http://centyc.cl/judo-framework/
+- 🎨 **Professional Branding** - Official logos and visual identity by CENTYC

 [See full changelog](CHANGELOG.md)